BindeshTripathi/bindeshtripathi.github.io/README.md

 If I must leave a thought for the day, I'd probably be inclined to say, although I'm still practicing, "being disciplined is decidedly difficult---but not overwhelmingly, once a habit is formed."

 ## Contact
-For more details, I can easily reached via my email address: btripathi@wisc.edu.
+For more details and conversations, I can be easily reached at my email address: btripathi@wisc.edu.